-Catholic Charities of Shreveport’s Financial Education Program, The Money School offers low-income individuals an opportunity to learn how to better manage their income but it is so much more than that.
-In the 4 hour class, taught by our Financial Education Coordinator, Carl Piehl, he will teach the students how to create an individual budget, how to open and maintain a bank account, how to begin a savings account and plan for the future, how to decrease unnecessary spending and use those “found” dollars in a better way, like paying down debt and adding to savings and how to avoid predatory lenders.
+Catholic Charities of North Louisiana’s Financial Education Program, The Money School offers low-income individuals an opportunity to learn how to better manage their income but it is so much more than that.
+In the 3 hour class, taught by our Financial Education Coordinator, Carl Piehl, he will teach the students how to create an individual budget, how to open and maintain a bank account, how to begin a savings account and plan for the future, how to decrease unnecessary spending and use those “found” dollars in a better way, like paying down debt and adding to savings and how to avoid predatory lenders.

-The classes, taught on Monday’s beginning at 4:30 PM, require enrollment and fill up quickly.
+Classes are held weekly.
+Please call for more information.
 Those who seek Emergency Assistance from Catholic Charities are required to take a minimum of one class to become eligible for that assistance.
 Our goal is to offer a hand up rather than a hand out and to guide our clients along a better, healthier and happier financial path.